MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.135.md

 (a) In accordance with the requirements of section 14 of the Basic Provisions, any representative samples of the crop that may be required must be at least 10 feet wide and extend the entire length of each field in the unit.
 The samples must not be topped, lifted, dug, harvested or destroyed until the earlier of our inspection or 15 days after harvest of the balance of the unit is completed.

-(b) You must notify us at least 15 days before any production from any unit will be sold by direct marketing.
+(b) If any portion of your crop will be direct marketed, you must notify us at least 15 calendar days before any production will be harvested.
 We will conduct an appraisal that will be used to determine your production to count for production that is sold by direct marketing.
 If damage occurs after this appraisal, we will conduct an additional appraisal.
 These appraisals, and any acceptable records provided by you, will be used to determine your production to count.
-Failure to give timely notice that production will be sold by direct marketing will result in an appraised amount of production to count that is not less than the production guarantee per acre if such failure results in our inability to make the required appraisal.
+Failure to give timely notice that production will be harvested for direct marketing will result in an appraised amount of production to count that is not less than the production guarantee per acre if such failure results in our inability to make the required appraisal.

 14. Settlement of Claim